 The student's own notes are also gathered together in a 'My Notes' section.
 From here, they can easily jump back to the relevant location in the resource itself (e.g.), that minute in the video, or that page in the PDF).

 iCase Instructor view of topic with engagement overlays

+The prototype was successfully used to create a video demonstrating how the iCase application would work.
 The video was submitted as part of the funding application, however the iCase project was not selected for funding that year.
 The ILT team are currently pursuing other avenues of funding.